pyrologic/pyrologjs/README.md

 ];
 ```

-The last initialization step is to apply the configuration and to create some loggers:
+The last step of the initialization is to apply the configuration and to create some loggers:
 ```js
 /**
  * logger initialization